Cost and Fees

 TENANT EVICTION COST & FEE STRUCTURE

-Alexander Patrick Johnson PLLC stands ready to prosecute your tenant evictions in South Florida or to advise you in any Florida landlord tenant matter.
+Alexander Patrick Johnson PLLC stands ready to prosecute your tenant evictions in ANY COUNTY IN FLORIDA or to advise you in any Florida landlord tenant matter.
 Please contact us at 954-779-7050 or email us to discuss your situation and find out how to proceed.

 Most of the forms you will need to get started are provided for free on the Landlord Forms page of this site.
-The forms should, in most cases, be posted on the tenant’s door rather than mailed.
-If you can not post the form yourself, or do not have someone who can post it for you, give us a call or send an e-mail.
+While a notice to cure lease violation or a notice of non-renewal can be emailed to the tenant, The 3 day notice must be posted on the door.
+If the 3 day notice is mailed, five additional days must be added to the due date.
+If you can not post the 3 day notice yourself, or do not have someone who can post it for you, give us a call or send an e-mail.
 We can have your notice posted for you for $45.00

 Eviction actions proceed quickly in Florida.
 In most cases, we can have the tenant out of the property within three weeks.
 You will have to arrange for someone meet the sheriff at the property to change the locks and remove the tenant’s personal belongings from the premises.

 Florida landlord-tenant law provides that the prevailing party is entitled to a judgment for their attorney’s fees and costs.

 In Florida a property manager may file an action for possession (but not money damages) with the written authorization of the property owner, but if the matter is contested an attorney must be retained.
 Any natural person owning a property may file an eviction pro se.
 A corporation or an LLC is required to use an attorney.
 No non-attorney can file any motions in a contested case

 BEWARE OF THE SERVICES OF NON ATTORNEYS